redsuperbat/use-rx-vue/README.md

-# Vue 3 Directives
+# UseRxVue

 ## Description

-These are useful directives that you can include into your vue application.
+These are useful hooks that you can include into your vue application.
+These require that vue and rxjs is installed.

 | Hook            | Description                                                                                                                                                                         |
 | --------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |